armedbear/abcl/contrib/abcl-asdf/README.markdown

 And the MVN and IRI classes descend from ASDF-COMPONENT, but do not directly have a filesystem location.

-For use outside of ASDF, we currently define one method, RESOLVE-DEPENDENCIES which locates, downloads, caches, and then loads into the currently executing JVM process all recursive dependencies annotated in the Maven pom.xml graph.
+For use outside of ASDF, we currently define the generic function ABCL-ASDF:RESOLVE which locates, downloads, caches, and then loads into the currently executing JVM process all recursive dependencies annotated in the Maven pom.xml graph.

+One can muffle the verbosity of the Maven Aether resolver by setting ABCL-ASDF:*MAVEN-VERBOSE* to NIL.

 Example 2
 ---------